CitrineInformatics/citrine-python/docs/source/getting_started/projects.rst

 A Project is the basic unit of collaboration and access on the Citrine platform.
 They are containers for other resources, such as Datasets and modules.
 Access rights on resources inside a Project are managed, granted, and revoked at the Project level.

 Users are individuals using the Citrine Platform, and they are given access to projects.
 A user with access to a Project has access to all of the Dtasets and AI Modules that the project has access to.

 Every interaction with every other type of resource is scoped to a specific single Project.
 This means that the same user can have different permissions on a resource depending on which Project they are using to access it.
-For example, imagine that a Dataset is owned by Project A and shared with Project B, but Project B only has read, not write permissions.
+For example, imagine that a Dataset is owned by Project A and shared with Project B, but Project B only has read, not write, permissions.
 Then a user who has access to both Projects would be able to add new data if accessing it from Project A, but not if accessing it from Project B.

 Basic Project Use